Prefinery Security Policy

 - Prefinery uses a backup solution for datastores that contain customer data.

-- All customer data is encrypted at-rest and stored in the USA.
+- All customer data is encrypted at-rest, using an industry-standard AES-256 encryption algorithm, and stored in the USA.

 - Customer data is stored in multi-tenant datastores, we do not have individual datastores for each customer.
 However strict privacy controls exist in our application code to ensure data privacy and prevent one customer from accessing another customers data.